aleksejmutic/jlox/README.md

 ##  Notes

 - This project is a **learning exercise** based on *Crafting Interpreters*.
-- I'm experimenting with Java and interpreter design, so things may evolve as I continue reading and implementing.
+- I'm experimenting with Java and interpreter design, so things may change as I continue reading and implementing.

 ##  References

 - [Crafting Interpreters](https://craftinginterpreters.com/) by Robert Nystrom
 - **jlox.Lox language**: the language defined in the book for learning interpreters

-This project is actively evolving as I read the book and implement more features.
-Expecting updates to the lexer, parser, and interpreter as I progress.